jkeohan/rctr-8-2-21/w04d08/intro-to-fetching-data.md

 #### XML

-**XML** stands for "eXtensible Markup Language" and is the granddaddy of serialized data formats (itself based on HTML).
+**XML** stands for **eXtensible Markup Language** and is the granddaddy of serialized data formats (itself based on HTML).
 XML is fat, ugly and cumbersome to parse.
 It remains a major format, however, due to its legacy usage across the web.
 You'll probably always favor using a JSON API, if available.

 ```
 <users>